Deafness

 Some of the many causes of congenital deafness include the following:

-- Genetic disorders – genetic mutations may happen, for example, at the moment of conception.
-Some of the genetic disorders that can cause deafness include osteogenesis imperfecta, Trisomy 13 (Patau syndrome) and Treacher Collins syndrome.
+• Genetic disorders – genetic mutations may happen, for example, at the moment of conception.
+Some of the genetic disorders that can cause deafness include Down syndrome, osteogenesis imperfecta, Trisomy 13 (Patau syndrome) and Treacher Collins syndrome.

-- Prenatal exposure to disease – a baby will be born deaf or with hearing problems if they are exposed to certain diseases in utero, including rubella (German measles), influenza and mumps.
-Other factors that are thought to cause congenital deafness include exposure to methylmercury and medications such as quinine.
+• Prenatal exposure to disease – a baby may be born deaf or with hearing problems if they're exposed to certain diseases in utero, including rubella (German measles), influenza and mumps.
+Other factors that are thought to cause congenital deafness include the mother being exposed to methylmercury and medicines such as quinine.

 Acquired hearing loss

 Acquired hearing loss from other causes throughout life may also lead to severe or profound deafness.
-These include noise-related hearing loss, illness, accident or trauma and aging-related hearing loss.
+Other causes include noise-related hearing loss, illness, accident or trauma and ageing-related hearing loss.
 See hearing loss in adults for more information.

 Hearing loss is measured in decibels hearing loss (dB HL).
 It can be graded as follows:

-- >95 dB HL: profound, cannot hear sounds that would be painful to listen to for a hearing person.
+• >90 dB HL: Profound, can't hear sounds that would be painful to listen to for a hearing person.

 Read more about the symptoms of hearing loss in adults and hearing loss in babies and children.